jiwagon/Tumblr-iOS-App/README.md

 The following **optional** features are implemented:

 - [X] App fetches posts from a different Tumblr blog ([https://www.tumblr.com/storyfund](url))
-- [ ] App has a refresh control to update the table view
+- [X] App has a refresh control to update the table view

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Shuffle the posts to get them in random order
+- [X] Alternate the two Tumblr API URLs at each refresh pull

 ## Video Walkthrough